onuralpArsln/stellarSoroban/ReadME.md

 ### Learn Rust Basics

+For this project you do not required to know intensive amount of rust.
+But it is nice to know. you can quickly realize that it has a `C`/`C++` like syntax and feel.
+You can go for the `rustBBasics` within this repo and then `cargoTime` to learn enaough rust and cargo for this project or you can delve deeper with the Rustlings course.
-We recommend starting with the Rustlings course, which you can find here: [Rustlings GitHub Repository](https://github.com/rust-lang/rustlings/).
+We recommend going on with the Rustlings course to learn rust in a robust way, which you can find here: [Rustlings GitHub Repository](https://github.com/rust-lang/rustlings/).

 To use the Rustlings course, run: